bentrueman/censored-env-data-analysis/README.md

 coefficients.
 Simple alternatives exist, but they are limited and not always applicable to complex environmental datasets that exhibit hierarchy, complex dependence structures, and heterogeneity.
-Bayesian methods have the flexibility to model all of these complexities, and they can easily accommodate left-censoring by either modifying the likelihood or one-step multiple imputation as a part of model fitting.
+Bayesian methods have the flexibility to model all of these features, and they can easily accommodate left-censoring by either modifying the likelihood or one-step multiple imputation as a part of model fitting.

 # Acknowledgements